Vladimir Guerrero

-Early life
+Early life and career

-One of nine children, Guerrero is the younger brother of ex-major leaguer Wilton Guerrero, who also played with the Montreal Expos (the two were teammates for several seasons).
 Guerrero was raised in Don Gregorio, Dominican Republic, in a house made of mud and brick and a palm-leaf roof.
 Guerrero's mother, Altagracia, made money selling food on the street until Hurricane David ravaged the country in 1979.
 After the hurricane, his mother traveled between the Dominican Republic and Venezuela in order to find work, while Guerrero and his siblings were in the care of a great aunt.

+One of nine children, Guerrero is the younger brother of ex-major leaguer Wilton Guerrero of the Montreal Expos, where the two were teammates for several seasons.
 Guerrero and his brothers played baseball using makeshift gloves assembled from milk cartons and socks filled with plastic bags as baseballs.
 Guerrero did not own a real baseball glove until he was 15 years old, when he received one from his older brother, a minor leaguer.
 Guerrero's brothers, Eleazar and Julio Cesar, played in the farm systems of the Boston Red Sox and Los Angeles Dodgers, respectively.
-Guerrero is also the cousin of minor leaguers Armando Guerrero and Cristian Guerrero and the uncle of Major Leaguer Gabriel Guerrero.
+Guerrero is also the cousin of minor leaguers Armando Guerrero and Cristian Guerrero, and the uncle of major leaguer Gabriel Guerrero.